kjossul/MacroblockConverter/Readme.md

 ## Thanks to

+- BigBang1112 for the awesome work on [GBX.NET](https://github.com/BigBang1112/gbx-net)
-Special thanks to Zai for letting me know about the issue with block variants, now the program sets base block variants if specified.
+- Zai for letting me know about the issue with block variants, now the program sets base block variants if specified.